 At 0.7 square miles, Monaco offers easily attainable bragging rights for those looking to cross an entire country in less than a day.
 A tiny state along the French Riviera, Monaco’s diminutive landmass stretches along the French Mediterranean coast and climbs uphill towards the French border.
 With little room for getting lost, the best way to cross Monaco is simply to start wandering – explore the cathedrals hidden down the old town alleyways; visit the local markets at La Condamine and take a coffee break along the harbor.
 The more adventurous can add a little altitude by hiking over the French border and up to the cloud-swamped Peillon, a medieval town just north of Nice.
 Check out Monaco’s tourist board website for more information as well as the option to book on one of several guided hikes.

-The almost-finished Te Araroa walkway that spans the entire length of both islands may be a little ambitious for most, estimated at around 95 days of walking, but a simple coast to coast walk is a more manageable option.
+The Te Araroa walkway spans the entire length of both islands.
+It may be a little ambitious for most, estimated at around 95 days of walking, but there are also simple coast to coast walks as more manageable options.

-Those with a competitive spirit (and a higher than average fitness level) might consider taking part in the country’s annual Coast to Coast multi-sport race crossing the width of the South Island or at least follow the route in their own time.
+Those with a competitive spirit (and a higher than average fitness level) might consider taking part in the country’s annual Coast to Coast multi-sport race, crossing the width of the South Island.
+If you don’t want to take part in the actual race, you can at least follow the route in your own time.

 For those looking to go the distance, the cross-continental GR-5 hiking trail runs 130 miles through the country, taking around nine days.
-Running from Trois Fontihres (Three Borders) the meeting point of Belgium, Luxembourg and Germany, the route winds along the German border, through the Our and Moselle river valleys and ends at the French border in the South.
-Pick up a copy of the French GR-5 Du Luxembourg Aux Vosges topo guide for a map of the route.
+Running from Trois Fontihres (Three Borders), the meeting point of Belgium, Luxembourg, and Germany, the route winds along the German border, through the Our and Moselle river valleys, and ends at the French border in the South.
+Check out the GORP site for more in depth information about this walk.